groupby/elements-view/README.md

 ### Package-specific linting

-The following commands are run in the context of an individual package contained within the SFX-View monorepo.
+The following commands are run in the context of an individual package contained within the Elements-View monorepo.
 The individual web component packages can be found within the [`packages/web-components/@elements`](packages/web-components/@elements) directory.

 To lint files for an individual package, navigate to its directory and use one of the following commands.